 Bioo Panel is part of Bioo's R+D SME project funded by the European Comission under the H2020 framework.

-Developing a unique natural panel that generates and supplies energy from earth itself to light up systems on parks and gardens.
+Developing a unique natural panel that generates and supplies energy from earth's bacteria to light up systems on parks and gardens.

-Applicable to automatic irrigation systems (V1) and light points in parks and gardens (V2).
+Its goal is to be applicable in automatic irrigation systems (V1) and light points in parks and gardens (V2).

 20Wh/year per m²